jwalls505/dev_profile/README.md

 # Developer Portfolio
-Profile website
+Profile
-Website displaying all I've learned and done as a developer and what I continue to pursue.
+website displaying all I've learned and done as a developer and what I continue to pursue.